anngvu/accent/README.md

   - To use, must have `ANTHROPIC_API_KEY` in env or set in config.
   - The default model is Claude Sonnet 3.5.

-#### Run your preferred UI and specialized curation agent

-> [!NOTE]
-> Currently, there are some tradeoffs between the terminal vs web UI.
-The web UI will have some features that the terminal will not, such as showing figures.
-On the other hand, web UI only works with OpenAI for now.

-##### For Synapse curation

-The **web UI is highly recommended**:
-- `lein run -m accent.app`

-For the terminal:
-- `lein run -m agents.syndi`
+#### Demos and Tutorials (WIP)

+Planned demo materials will be linked once available:
+- **Assisted curation workflow** for preparing some kind of data asset for Synapse (e.g. a dataset).
+- **Data model exploration and development** for working with different DCC-specific models to reuse concepts, maintain alignment, improve quality, etc.

 <!--  ##### For personal knowledge curation

 TBD. -->

-#### Demos / tutorials for various scenarios

-- **Assisted curation workflow** - You are preparing some kind of data asset for Synapse (e.g. a dataset).
-- **Data model exploration and development** - You want to develop your DCC-specific model with the benefit of analytical capabilities and accessible context with other DCC models (to reuse concepts, maintain alignment, improve quality, etc.)

 ### Dynamic Roadmap